 I reached out to partner with Spoonflower for this project.
 On their website, you can create your own designs, which can be printed on wallpaper as well as fabric and gift wrap, and even on home decor and clothing through their sister sites Roostery and Sprout Patterns.

 You can also choose from the 350,000 designs already on their marketplace, which is what I did.
 I settled on Bebe Mudcloth White by Holli Zollinger, which is a delicate, slightly more graphic take on a traditional mudcloth print.

 They have two options for wallpaper, both of which are renter-friendly and removable.
 Their smooth wallpaper is water-activated and very affordable.
 I got some samples, and it’s lovely stuff (on the right, below).
 Then they have a peel and stick option, which is a bit more expensive but is repositionable, thicker, and has a lovely woven texture.

-I opted for the peel and stick option for two reasons: the texture and because I’m a newb at hanging wallpaper.
-As it turns out, I definitely made the right call.
-If you saw my Instastory on this, you might already know that I kinda effed up the first piece.
-It was tricky, because I was working by myself around a door frame.
-I initially hung it too low, so I had to peel it all off and reposition it.
+I opted for the peel and stick option for two reasons: texture, and because I’ve never hung wallpaper before.
+As it turns out, I made the right call.
+I initially hung the first strip too low, so I had to peel it all off and reposition it.

-Spoonflower sends installation instructions with its removable wallpaper, and has video instructions online too.
-Generally, it’s a really straightforward process.
-So, rather than give you a full on tutorial, I’m sharing a few extra tips that will help if you’re going to hang removable wallpaper yourself.
+Spoonflower includes installation instructions with the removable wallpaper, and provides video instructions online.
+Generally, it’s a straightforward process.
+So rather than give you a full on tutorial, I’m sharing a few extra tips that will help if you’re going to hang removable wallpaper yourself.

 1. Position and hang artwork first